Madhuri3117/mlops-mini-project/README.md

 mlops-mini-project
 ==============================
-Absolutely!
-Here’s a **clear, professional, and concise README description** you can use for this project:

----

-# MLOps Mini Project

 This is an **end-to-end Machine Learning project with MLOps best practices**.
 It demonstrates how to build a reproducible, maintainable, and deployable ML pipeline using modern MLOps tools and workflows.

 ## Project Overview